UW-INFO442-SP24/devdynamos/README.md

 ## Features

 - Interactive quiz to assess user’s recycling knowledge
-- Interactive flippable cards that display informative information based on the user’s results of the quiz
 - An interactive nav bar that will allow users to click between the different pages
 - Informative resources about different recycling rules and fun facts that students may not know